AndrewGuerrero/ng-caryll/content/effective_cpp.md

 ### Item 12: Copy all parts of an object

-When adding data to a `class`, make sure the copy constructor (if a custom one is implemented) copies that data.
+When adding data to a `class`, make sure the copy constructor, if a custom one is implemented, copies that data.

 One of the most insidious ways the issue can arise is through inheritance.